 - CMST 250: Analysis of Human Communication Theory (3 credits)

 - One CMST course at any level (100-400; 3 credit) or CMST 219: Radio Practicum (1.5 credits) taken twice

 - Two CMST 300 or 400 level courses (3 credits each)

-If you have any questions, contact Dr. Andi McClanahan, Communication Studies Minor Advisor, at email@example.com.
+If you have any questions, contact Dr. Andi McClanahan, Department of Communication Minor Advisor, at firstname.lastname@example.org.